EventStore/EventStore/README.md

 ## Building EventStoreDB

 EventStoreDB is written in a mixture of C#, C++ and JavaScript.
 It can run on Windows, Linux and macOS (using Docker) using the .NET Core runtime.
 However, the projections library (which uses the V8 javascript engine) contains platform specific code and it must be built for the platform on which you intend to run it.

+EventStoreDB can run as a server on most platforms like Windows, Linux and macOS, to Windows and Linux servers, Docker containers, and orchestration tools such as Kubernetes.

 ### Windows / Linux
 **Prerequisites**